panzi/mediaextract/README.md

 Setup
 -----

+	mkdir build-posix
 	make
 	make install PREFIX=/usr

 Cross compile for Windows:

+	mkdir build-win32
 	make TARGET=win32

 Or:

+	mkdir build-win64
 	make TARGET=win64

+**NOTE:** 32bit binaries can only process 2 GB of a file at once.
+The rest of bigger files will be ignored.
+You need to run this program several times with different `--offset` values to process such a file whole.

+This also means that using a 32bit binary extracted files can never be larger than 2 GB.

+This is because `audioextract` uses `mmap` to read files, wich maps files to memory.
+On 32bit the address space of the main memory is simply not big enough.
-Note that 32bit binaries can only read files up to about 2 GB because of the limitations of the 32bit address space.
-64bit binaries can read up to about 8 EB (8 Exabyte).
+64bit binaries can read up to 8 EB (8 Exabytes) at once.

 Usage
 -----